Skip to main content

 Cross-border workers

-Cross-border workers are individuals who regularly travel from one country to another to work.
-In particular, this might be someone who lives in the Republic of Ireland but travels to work in Northern Ireland (which is part of the UK).
+Cross-border workers (also known as frontier workers) are individuals who regularly travel from one country to another to work.
+For example, this might be someone who lives in the Republic of Ireland but travels to work in Northern Ireland (which is part of the UK).
 We explain what it means to be a cross-border worker with regards to your tax and social security (National Insurance) obligations in the UK.

 UK border at a London airport